 1 Corinthians 13:12 “For now we see in a mirror, darkly; but then face to face: now I know in part; but then shall I know even as also I have been known.”

 The glory of God, His faithfulness, and His goodness, are unchanging.
 The more we trust Him, the less we will have fear.

 One day, all who trust in the Lord will enjoy the fullness of His presence in the knowledge of Him, that day approaches quickly and will not delay.
 Until that day comes, we must be diligent in following His lead and calling as many out of darkness as we can.

-We have been left here for a purpose—His purpose, and that is one that will be realized in His perfect time.
+We have been given a purpose—His purpose, and His glory will be revealed as we trust in Him.